philipdelff/NMdata/README.md

 [![Codecov test coverage](https://codecov.io/gh/philipdelff/NMdata/branch/master/graph/badge.svg)](https://codecov.io/gh/philipdelff/NMdata?branch=master)
 <!-- badges: end -->

-### A fast R package for efficient data preparation, consistency-checking and post-processing in PK/PD modeling
+##  A fast R package for efficient data preparation, consistency-checking and post-processing in PK/PD modeling
 Pharmacometrics and PK/PD modeling offers unique information for decision-making in several steps of drug development.
 However, the leg work in pharmacometrics remains technical, and this is a typical bottleneck for a pharmacometrician to contributing even more.

-The tools are created around the use of Nonmem for estimation or simulation.
-Creating the datasets and reading the data resulting from running Nonmem can be tedious, and mistakes can lead to hours of frustration.
+Creating the datasets - and if you use Nonmem, reading the results data - can be tedious, and mistakes can lead to hours of frustration.
 This package provides useful tools (including automated checks) for these trivial tasks.
 The aim is to automate the book keeping and allow more time for the actual analysis.

+A central design feature of NMdata is that all included tools require as little as possible about how the user works.
+Any functionality in the package can be used independently of the rest of the package, and NMdata is not intended to force you to change any habits or preferences.
+Instead, NMdata tries to fit in with how you (or your colleague who worked on the project before you) do things.

 The data set creation tools in NMdata may be equally interesting to users of nlmixr or other proprietary software than Nonmem.
 However, so far, the most elaborated features of the package relates to the final organization and writing of data for Nonmem, and reading data from Nonmem after a model run.

 The best place to browse information about the package is [here](https://philipdelff.github.io/NMdata).
 All documentation is of course included in the package itself too.

 ## Automated and general reader of Nonmem results data